DragonMaster764/AdventOfCode2023/README.md

-Each problem is seperated into folders.
+Each problem is separated into folders.

-Some problems have two parts seperated, some are only one folder.
+Some problems have two parts separated, some have only one solution in one folder.

+Not all problems were completed.

 All code by Tanner Johnson